and other chemicals can do to your hair if you aren’t careful.

 Chlorine is highly effective at killing potentially harmful bacteria that can grow in your pool water.
 It’s what keeps your pool safe by killing E. coli and other things that can get you sick.

-But chlorine also strips your hair of its natural oils, which are what normally protect it from damage and daily wear and tear.
-If you swim a lot and don’t do anything to protect your hair, it can end up looking like hay.
+But chlorine also strips your hair of its natural oils, which are what normally protect it from damage and don’t do anything to protect your hair, it can end up looking like hay.